kirkhu/WRO2025_FE-Fire-On-All-Cylinders/other/work_diary/README.md

 **Member:** HU XIAN-YI, LIN ZHAN-RONG, ZHANG YI-WEI

 **Content:**

- - 我們的隊友胡賢邑在過去幾年多次參加「未來工程競賽」，在機構設計和程式控制優化方面累積了豐富的實戰經驗。不過，由於每年比賽的主題與挑戰規則都會有所調整，我們深入討論後，決定針對今年的參賽模型進行輕量化設計。我們縮小了整體結構，這不僅有助於機器進出停車區時更順利，也讓它在場地中移動更靈活，能更有效避開障礙方塊，整體表現也因此更穩定。

- - Our teammate, Hu Xianyi, has participated in the “Future Engineering Competition” multiple times over the past few years, gaining valuable hands-on experience in mechanical design and programming optimization.
-Since the competition’s themes and challenge rules change every year, we had an in-depth discussion and decided to redesign this year’s model with a focus on weight reduction.
-By downsizing the overall structure, the robot can now navigate in and out of the parking zone more smoothly, move more flexibly around the field, and avoid obstacle blocks more effectively — all of which contribute to more consistent and improved performance during the competition.
+ - Our teammate, Hu Xianyi, has accumulated solid hands-on experience in mechanical design and programming optimization through years of participation in the "Future Engineering Competition."
+- Considering the annual changes in competition themes and rules—and drawing inspiration from the world champion team’s outstanding achievements in image recognition technology last year—our team conducted in-depth discussions and decided to implement a key lightweight design for this year’s competition model.
+- By streamlining the overall structure, we achieved multiple benefits: improved the vehicle’s smooth entry and exit from parking zones, significantly enhanced maneuverability on the field, and enabled more precise obstacle avoidance, thereby comprehensively reinforcing the vehicle’s operational performance.

 <div align="center">
 <table>